 "Where there is perfection there is no story to tell." ~ Ben Okri, poet and novelist

 My vision is simple: to live in a world where all people are able to share their story.
-Safely.
-Respectfully.
 And to be heard.

 I have had many different 'jobs' in my life.
 In South Africa, I taught undergrad English Literature and aerobics.
 It was the eighties - what can I say?
 I have been an astrology researcher, tarot reader and reiki practitioner.
-I worked at a publishing house in the olden days, before computers and spell check existed.
-I wrote for a home and gardening magazine.
+In the olden days, before computers and spell check, I worked at a publishing house, proofreading and editing.
+As a journalist, I wrote for a home and gardening magazine.
 And if you have seen my garden (and my decorating), it will make you wonder what on earth I wrote.
 In Texas, as a hospice worker, I sat with people as they died.
 It remains the single sacred experience I have not yet written about.
 I have worked in school districts and dance studios and with high performance sports groups.
 I have participated in restorative justice processes with individuals who have harmed and been harmed.
 I have been a daughter, a mother, a wife, a friend and a sister.
 And in every instance, it is the same - voicing our stories liberates us.
 Our shared experiences of happiness, grief and imperfection unite us.

 The spirit of ubuntu is etched in my bones.
 Loosely translated, ubuntu means "I am because you are."
-The way I feel, act, think, react, is so intricately entwined with how I perceive your thoughts, actions, beliefs and reactions to me, that finding where you start and I end is near impossible.
-This is the power of community.
-And over and over we see that the need to belong is greater than most every other need.
+The way I feel, act, think, react, is so intricately entwined with your thoughts, actions, beliefs and reactions to me, that finding where you start and I end is near impossible.
+This is the power of community and the need to belong.

 During a board strategic planning session a few years ago, I decided it was time to do a little personal strat planning.
 How do I want to live the rest of my life?
-What do I want to leave behind when I'm dead...because that's the only certainty I have...that I will some day be dead.
-Everything else is changeable.
-Transient.
-Avoidable to some degree.
-But not that.
+What are my values?

 Anything can be done kindly.
 Sometimes it just takes a little longer.